-Thanks to efforts of people such as Greta Thunberg, we're all much more aware of the impact of climate change and have adapted our lifestyles accordingly.
-For example, recycling some items of household waste is something that most of us do every day, and carrying reusable shopping bags has become a way of life.
+Thanks to the efforts of people such as David Attenborough and Greta Thunberg, we're all much more aware of the impact of climate change.
+Therefore many of us have adapted our lifestyles to reduce our impact.

-However, all of this could be outweighed by our electrical buying habits, and our inability to recycle gadgets we no longer use.
+However, these efforts could potentially be outweighed by our collective electrical buying habits, and our inability to recycle gadgets we no longer have use for.

-It seems we’re quite good at recycling larger items, such as fridges, whether we ask the company delivering our new product to take away the old one or arrange for our council to collect the item from our home.
-It’s the smaller items that too many of us throw into the rubbish so that they end up in landfill or hide away at the back of cupboards because we’re not sure how to recycle them correctly.
+Humans tend to be quite good at recycling larger items such as fridges, freezers, and vacuums.
+Whether we ask the company delivering the replacement to remove the old items, arrange for the council to collect it, or take it to the nearest tip.
+But, it's smaller items that many of us throw into the rubbish so that they end up in landfills or hidden away at the back of cupboards because we’re not sure how to recycle them correctly.

 Recycling doesn’t mean that items have to go to the small electricals skip at your council tip.
-First, consider if you can actually get some money for your old phone, laptop, tablet etc. This is simply a matter of sending it to a company who will either refurbish and resell it or extract the useful materials for reuse before disposing of the rest in an environmentally friendly way.
+First, consider if you can actually get some money for your old phone, laptop, tablet, etc. This is simply a matter of sending it to a company that will either refurbish and resell it or remove the useful materials for reuse before disposing of the rest in an environmentally friendly way.

 You can get a quote online in a couple of minutes and find out exactly what your old gadget is worth.
 You can even sell the digital camera you no longer use because you take all your photos on your smartphone now.
 And there’s a growing opportunity to sell Smartwatches, while gaming consoles and tablets are always in demand.

 We can all make a difference by stopping to think before we throw out our old electricals.
 Think about selling them wherever possible – take a look at our FAQs to find out how the process works.
 And for those small household items that can’t be resold in this way, use the postcode finder on recycleyourelectricals.org.uk to look for the nearest recycling point.
 These will take everything from personal grooming appliances to electrical and power tools.